Pi4J/pi4j-example-fxgl/README.md

 `target/distribution` (Maven) or `build/distribution` (Gradle) folder.

 These are all the required files needed to distribute (copy) to your Raspberry Pi to run this project.
-If you are using the native bindings running locally on the Raspberry Pi, then you make have to run the program using `sudo` to gain the necessary access permissions to the hardware I/O.
+If you are using the native bindings running locally on the Raspberry Pi, then you may have to run the program using `sudo` to gain the necessary access permissions to the hardware I/O.

 This is the list of files created by the build process of this example application: